cfgmgmtcamp/cfgmgmtcamp.eu/content/ghent2020/about.md

 The schedule will be posted once it has been finalized.

-## Tech Day (Fringes) ##
+## Workshop / Fringe Day ##

-Tech Day events happen on the last day, and provide additional time and space to explore topics and technologies discussed during the main conference.
+The Workshop / Fringe Day events happen on the last day, and provide additional time and space to explore topics and technologies discussed during the main conference.